Nadavys/grails-websockets-blackjack/README.md

 grails-websockets-blackjack
 ===========================

-Exampe project for Grails websockets-angularjs-blackjack
+Exampe project for Grails using websockets and angularjs.
+Install and play a collaborated blackjack game!